splunk/splunk-connect-for-syslog/docs/architecture.md

 ## IP protocol

-By default SC4S listens on ports using IPv4.
-IPv6 is also supported, for more information see `SC4S_IPV6_ENABLE` in [source configuration options](https://splunk.github.io/splunk-connect-for-syslog/main/configuration/#syslog-source-configuration).
+By default, SC4S listens on ports using IPv4.
+IPv6 is also supported, see `SC4S_IPV6_ENABLE` in [source configuration options](https://splunk.github.io/splunk-connect-for-syslog/main/configuration/#syslog-source-configuration).

 ## Collector Location

-Since syslog is a "send and forget" protocol, it does not perform well when routed through substantial network infrastructure, including front-side load balancers, and Particularly WAN.
+Since syslog is a "send and forget" protocol, it does not perform well when routed through substantial network infrastructure.
+This includes front-side load balancers and WAN.
 The most reliable way to collect syslog traffic is to provide for edge collection rather than centralized collection.
 If you centrally locate your syslog server, the UDP and (stateless) TCP traffic cannot adjust and data loss will occur.